hacs/documentation/documentation/basic/automation.md

 title: Automation
 ---

-Here is a few simple automation examples of what you can do with the data that HACS gives you.
+Here are two simple automation examples of what you can do with the data that HACS provides:

 ## New repositories added